 "NERC" means North American Electric Reliability Council, and any successor entity.

-"Non-Summer Season" [means the period each Year from January 1 through March 31 (inclusive) and from November 1 through December 31 (inclusive), excluding Saturdays, Sundays, and NERC holidays.]
+"Non-Summer" means the period each Year from January 1 through March 31 (inclusive) and from November 1 through December 31 (inclusive), excluding Saturdays, Sundays, and NERC holidays.

-"Non-Summer Season On-Peak Hours" means HE 0700 Central Prevailing Time to HE 2200 Central Prevailing Time.
+"On-Peak Hours" means during the Summer,and Non-Summer, HE 0700 Central Prevailing Time to HE 2200 Central Prevailing Time..

-"On-Peak Hours" means collectively, during the Summer Season, all Summer Season On-Peak Hours and during the Non-Summer Season, all Non-Summer Season On-Peak Hours.

-"Summer Season" [means the period each Year from April 1 through October 31 (inclusive), excluding Saturdays, Sundays, and NERC holidays.]
+"Summer" means the period each Year from April 1 through October 31 (inclusive), excluding Saturdays, Sundays, and NERC holidays.

-"Summer Season On-Peak Hours" means HE 0700 Central Prevailing Time to HE 2200 Central Prevailing Time.
+"Year" means a calendar year.

 For the purposes of the calculation of the Floating Price(s), all numbers shall be rounded to three (3) decimal places.
 If the fourth (4th) decimal number is five (5) or greater, then the third (3rd) decimal number shall be increased by one (1), and if the fourth (4th) decimal number is less than five (5), then the third (3rd) decimal number shall remain unchanged.